coleifer/peewee/docs/peewee/querying.rst

 For example:

 .. code-block:: python
+   :emphasize-lines: 12

    query = (Tweet
             .select(Tweet, User)  # Select tweet and user data.
             .join(User))

    # Note that the user columns are stored in a separate User instance
    # accessible at tweet.user:
    for tweet in query:
        print(tweet.user.username, tweet.content)

    # Using ".objects()" will not create the tweet.user object and assigns all
    # user attributes to the tweet instance:
    for tweet in query.objects():
        print(tweet.username, tweet.content)

 For maximum performance, you can execute queries and then iterate over the results using the underlying database cursor. :py:meth:`Database.execute`